Tutorials

 The use case cartesian_cell.py shows the steps required to declare a single

-rectangular cell and customize its geometry layout by means of the functions
+Cartesian cell and customize its sectorised layout by means of the functions

 of the module glow.interface.geom_interface that wrap the ones of the